WatchapolAreephongsa/unit-1/reflection.md

 # Reflection for Unit 1 Computer Science 2021 - Stop Think Write
-## 1. What are the steps in design cycle:
+## 1. What are the steps in design cycle.

  There are 5 main steps in the design cycle

- 1. Planning -  Plan for the proposed solution.
+ 1. Planning

- 2. Design - Design the method
+ 2. Design

  3. Development